Scared of Oils

 The enormous amount of questions I had and many beginners have about oil paint is enough to put anyone off the stuff forever:

 Which brands should I choose, which colours do I start with, can I mix different brands, what is a medium and do I need it, and which medium should I choose?
-Do I need turps or white spirit and what is the difference, can I use solvents from the hardware store, how can I avoid toxic fumes, are the paints toxic themselves and are they safe to use with pets/kids around (or any living creature like artists perhaps)?
+Do I need solvents like turps or white spirit and what is the difference, can I use solvents from the hardware store, how can I avoid toxic fumes, are the paints toxic themselves and are they safe to use with pets/kids around (or any living creature like artists perhaps)?

 How do I mix my colours, do I premix or not, should I use a brush or a palette knife to mix?
 Is it ok to use ‘convenience mixes’ such as skin/sky colour?
 What does fat over lean mean and how do I apply that rule?